Comparison

 Migrating from LogRocket

-Replay capture in Agentry runs through the PostHog
+Replay capture in Agentry runs through the PostHog recording snippet,

-compare replay fidelity and switch when you're confident.
+can compare replay fidelity and switch when you're confident.

 -